NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

--  After a successful installation of Docker Toolbox, starting with Docker Quickstart may result in the following error even with virtualization correctly enabled: .
-We were able to bypass this error by opening a bash terminal installed with Docker Toolbox, navigating to the directory where it was installed, and executing the following
+-  After a successful installation of Docker Toolbox, starting with Docker Quickstart may result in the following error even with virtualization correctly enabled: ``This computer doesn’t have VT-X/AMD-v enabled.
+Enabling it in the BIOS is mandatory.`` We were able to bypass this error by opening a bash terminal installed with Docker Toolbox, navigating to the directory where it was installed, and executing the following
    command: